ThomasVon2021/blikvm-site/docs/en/switch-guide.md

 !!! info "If you use PiKVM software, please configure it according to the following instructions."
     1. Log in to PiKVM through SSH.
 The user name and password are root;
     2. Uses the `rw` command on the terminal to change the system to a read-write system;
     3. Edit `/etc/kvmd/override. yaml` this file to make it contain the following contents.
+That is, add after the original content.
         ```
         kvmd:
             gpio: